txt/plm18/doc/review10.md

 			(otherwise
 			  (error "~a unknown" z))))))

-Q9a.
-This is not a class instance language. explain.
+Q7a.
+This is not a class instance language.
+Explain why.
 What would be needed to make it a class instance language?

-Q9b1.
-For the following code, what is the representations of "self"?How to generate this automatically:
+Q7b.
+For the following code, what is the representations of "self"?
+How to generate this automatically?

 	(x?         (nth 0 (cdr self)))
     (y?         (nth 1 (cdr self)))
     (x!   (setf (nth 0 (cdr self)) (nth 0 args)))
     (y!   (setf (nth 1 (cdr self)) (nth 1 args)))

-9b2.
-What info is needed to auto generate the above code.
+7c.
+What information is needed to auto generate the above code?

 In OO Version3 examples,